centreon/centreon-documentation/versioned_docs/version-20.04/releases/centreon-commercial-extensions.md

 #### Bug fixes

 - Fixed server startup failure when non standard metrics labels were used.
-- Fixed support for metric labels using whitespaces and '=' character.
+- Fixed support for metric labels using whitespaces and the '=' character.
 - Fixed HeadDumpPath path environment variable to point to the proper log directory.

 ### 20.04.7